hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/9-Security/1-Configure key-based authentication for SSH.md

 ________________________________________________________________________________________________

+## `X11Forwarding`

-X11 forwarding is a feature in the SSH (Secure Shell) protocol that allows graphical applications running on a remote server to be displayed on a local machine.
+`X11 forwarding` is a feature in the SSH (Secure Shell) protocol that allows graphical applications running on a remote server to be displayed on a local machine.

-It enables users to run GUI-based applications on a remote server and have their graphical output redirected to their local machine.
+It enables users to run `GUI-based` `applications` on a `remote server` and have their graphical output redirected to their local machine.

 ```bash
 X11Forwarding yes